 Channel Width Relation to RSSI

 Wider channels normally have lower RSSI values.
-It is recommended to use smaller channel widths in all but some special circumstances; when configuring EnGenius APs.
+Therefore, smaller channel widths are recommended in all but some special circumstances; when configuring EnGenius APs.

 Note: Special circumstances are low AP density deployments, such as a small home network.
 A wider channel setting should only be considered after the RF deployment has been qualified.
 (40 MHz - 80 MHz and channel widths)